Intel 80186: 80188 series

 The 80188 variant, with an 8-bit external data bus was also available; this made it less expensive to connect to peripherals.
 The 16-bit registers and the one megabyte address range were unchanged, however.
 It had a throughput of 1 million instructions per second.
 Intel second sourced this microprocessor to Fujitsu Limited around 1985.
-Both packages of Intel 80188 version were available in 68-pin PLCC and PGA in sampling at third quarter of 1985.
+The 80188 was available in 68-pin PLCC and PGA packages and first delivered in sample quantities in the third quarter of 1985.
 The available 80C188EB in fully static design for the application-specific standard product using the 1-micron CHMOS IV technology.
-They were available in 3- and 5-Volts version with 84-lead PLCC and 80-lead EIAJ QFP version.
+They were available in 3- and 5-volt versions with 84-lead PLCC and 80-lead EIAJ QFP versions.
 It was also available for US$15.15 in 1,000 unit quantities.

 The 80188 series was generally intended for embedded systems, as microcontrollers with external memory.
 Therefore, to reduce the number of chips required, it included features such as clock generator, interrupt controller, timers, wait state generator, DMA channels, and external chip select lines.

 While the N80188 was compatible with the 8087 numeric co-processor, the 80C188 was not.
 It did not have the ESC control codes integrated.

 Uses

 In personal computers

 Because the integrated hardware included in the 80186 was incompatible with the support chips chosen by IBM for the 8088-based IBM PC released a few months earlier, the chip did not see wide success in the PC market.
 IBM chose the 80286 for its successor, the IBM PC/AT, released in August 1984.
-Most other PC-compatible manufactures followed.
+Most other PC-compatible manufacturers followed.

 Regardless, several notable personal computers used the 80186: